 A basic assumption in this article is that the eigenvalues of $\mK$ are distinct.
-However, it is of interest to analyse the extent to which this assumption is consistent and to know how the $\ell_{A}$ change.
-To begin with, note that \cite[(6.6)]{RinWave} reads (no summation)
+However, it is of interest to analyse the extent to which this assumption is consistent with the dynamics and to know how the $\ell_{A}$ change.
+To begin with, note that (\ref{eq:hU ellA}) reads (no summation)

 Appealing to (\ref{eq:mlUmKwithEinstein}), it is thus clear that we need to estimate (no summation)